SAP-archive/hana-cloud-workshop-create-database-artifacts/README.md

 ## Download and Installation
-Samples can be downloaded from this repository.
+Code and Sample data can be downloaded from this repository or cloned to a development project in SAP Business Application Studio.

 ## Known Issues
 n/a